ChairsDaily/tiny-scheme/README.md

 - referenced based memory management
 - mostly R5RS compliant
 - entirely CS61A compliant
+- verbose standard library of complex procedures
+- bitwise optimizations for math
 <br>
 The tiny-scheme core was compiled down from Python 3.6 to C using Cython.
 It should be included by a gateway script that calls the evaluation routines in a REPL